GrumpyEwok/react-taproom/readme.md

 * Had to do a fair bit of image editing to get my splash image to resize in proportion to header/nav.

+* Somehow, I wound up in conflict with my Master Branch and had to fix it via pull request.
+A little alarming - but it worked out in the end.

 # Prompt

 In your description of the project include thoughts on the difference in development process in Angular and React.